jonblower/mx5-midi-controller/README.md

 Note that when a switch is pressed:
  1. we check to make sure the same switch hasn't been pressed very recently, to avoid unwanted "double presses" (de-bouncing)
  2. we send a "high" CC message, *immediately* followed by a "low" CC message, as the MX5 seems to respond to the "low" message.
 We don't wait for the footswitch to be released before sending the "low" message.

+## The hardware

+The footswitch itself consists of four individual switches enclosed in a JP1590BB aluminium enclosure (Approx 119.5 x 94 mm x 34 mm), purchased from [Jed's Peds](https://www.jedspeds.co.uk/product-page/jp150bb-enclosure).
+A toggle switch connects and disconnects the battery from the Arduino, and a 3.5mm jack acts as the MIDI out port.

+## Notes for the future

+If I ever get around to making a version 2, I would do the following:
+ * Add a status LED showing whether the unit is recording, overdubbing, playing or stopped.
+As the MX5 does not communicate its state, this would have to be inferred from the footswitches that have been pressed.
+ * Remove the on-board LED from the Arduino, as this just drains power.